7shiroi/fw5-backend-beginner/readme.md

-# Backend Beginner
+# Vehicle Renter Backend

 ### About
-A backend programm for vehicles rental application.
+A backend programm for Vehicles Renter application.

+### How to Use This Project Locally
+Clone this project to your local computer
+Import vehicle_rent.sql to your local mysql database Create .env file and fill the data which written in .env.example Install required package with command ```npm i```
+Run the app with ```npm run dev```

 ### Endpoints
 | **url** | **Method** | **Description** |